Thomas R. Donahue: Honors

 Donahue was awarded several post-graduate honorary degrees by several institutions of higher learning, including Notre Dame; Loyola University Chicago; Manhattan College; City University of New York; State University of New York; University of Massachusetts, and the National Labor College.
 In 1980, he was elected as a Fellow of the National Academy of Public Administration.

 Personal life and death

-Donahue was married to the former Natalie Kiernan from 1950 until divorcing in 1975; they had two children.
+Donahue was married to Natalie Kiernan from 1950 until divorcing in 1975; they had two children.
 In 1979, he married Rachelle Horowitz, a civil rights activist and executive with the American Federation of Teachers.

 After a period of failing health, Donahue died at a hospital in Washington on February 18, 2023, from complications of a fall.
 He was 94.